EdPike365-Org/edpike365-blog/content/blog/journal/journal-2023-08-12/index.md

 - Learned about Kubernetes image cacheing with [Harbor](https://goharbor.io/docs/2.1.0/administration/configure-proxy-cache/), a recently graduated CNCF project.
 It's a "pull through" proxy cache.

 - CNCF [KEDA](https://www.cncf.io/projects/keda/) can watch an event bus like Kafka, etc, and scale a pod based on rules.

+- [Networks can solve AI problems from robotics to self-driving cars](https://venturebeat.com/ai/how-mits-liquid-neural-networks-can-solve-ai-problems-from-robotics-to-self-driving-cars/) Research from [MIT CSAIL](https://www.csail.mit.edu/) (Computer Science and Artificial Intelligence Laboratory)  Inspired by the research on biological neurons found in small organisms, such as the C. Elegans worm, which performs complicated tasks with no more than 302 neurons.
+The result of their work was [liquid neural networks (LNN)](https://www.science.org/doi/10.1126/scirobotics.adc8892).
+The key to LNNs’ efficiency lies in their use of dynamically adjustable differential equations, which allows them to adapt to new situations after training.
+This is a capability not found in typical neural networks.
+LNNs also use a wiring architecture that is different from traditional neural networks and allows for lateral and recurrent connections within the same layer.

+> A classic deep neural network requires around 100,000 artificial neurons and half a million parameters to perform a task such as keeping a car in its lane.
+In contrast, Rus and her colleagues were able to train an LNN to accomplish the same task with just 19 neurons.

 - [EtLT](https://blog.devgenius.io/elt-is-dead-and-etlt-will-be-the-end-of-modern-data-processing-architecture-154b87c1cce0) supplanted ETL because of the need to feed AI training.
 Learned of the existence of [Apache DolphinScheduler](https://dolphinscheduler.apache.org/en-us) visual workflow orchestration tool for big data.
 Also [Apache SeaTunnel](https://seatunnel.apache.org/) (formerly Waterdrop) for EtLT.